 “Overall, it is a pretty well done study,” Otto Yang, a professor of medicine and associate chief of infectious diseases at the David Geffen School of Medicine at UCLA,” told Gizmodo.
 “But there are at least two big caveats that haven’t been discussed very much that need to be kept in mind.”

-One issue is that antibodies aren’t always the most important thing when it comes to fending off a disease we’ve had before, Yang said.
+One issue is that antibodies (proteins secreted by certain immune cells) aren’t always the most important thing when it comes to fending off a disease we’ve had before, Yang said.

 “The second caveat is that if antibodies do correlate with immunity, then it’s not clear what the cutoff would be,” Yang said.